OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

   line((2, -1), (1, -1), mark: (end: "straight"))
 }))

-*Reasoner*: Given a problem statement, disired *consequences*, and constraints, find a *cause* that satisfies all constraints.
-Usually by searching through *exponentially large*, or even *infinitely many* configurations.
+*Reasoner*: Given a problem statement, disired *consequences*, and constraints, find a *cause*, by exploring *exponentially large*, or even *infinitely many* configurations.

 We can combine LLM + Reasoner! @Pan2023